 These are general guidelines just to give you an idea of how often you will have to change you nectar.
 If you see that the nectar is turning cloudy or if you see black spots growing in it you will have to change it more often.

-If mold starts to grow in your feeder you will have to sterilize it.
-You will have to soak your feeder in a mild bleach water solution.
+have to soak your feeder in a mild bleach water solution.
 Soak your feeder in a 10% bleach 90% water solution for an hour.
-To help clean your feeder buy a set of bottle brushes that will reach inside the feeder and into the feeder holes.
+To help clean your feeder buy a set of hummingbird feeder bottle brushes that will reach inside the feeder and into the feeder holes.

 When it's done soaking, thoroughly rinse the feeder with water 3 or 4 times to make sure all traces of bleach are removed.